James Atkinson (Australian politician)

 James Henry Atkinson (c.
 1820 – 31 August 1873) was an English-born Australian politician.

-He was born at Wakefield in Yorkshire.
+Though his exact date of birth is unknown, it is estimated to have been around 1820 in the city of Wakefield in the county of Yorkshire.
 He ran a wool washing works at Botany Swamps before erecting a dam at Lachlan Swamps around 1849.
 He later expanded to become a fellmonger.
 In 1859 he was elected to the New South Wales Legislative Assembly for Central Cumberland, serving until his resignation due to insolvency in 1863.
 Atkinson died at Newtown in 1873.